 I wasn’t sure yet if I was going to stay the night, so I left the bike behind, locked to the roof rack, and set out on foot.
 After checking out some sights and eating a late lunch, I decided to head back to the car and figure out the plan for the rest of the day: would I stay the night or do some more research and try to make it to Warsaw before bedtime?

 In the end, that was a moot question.
 As I rounded the corner for the gravel lot and the car, I noticed instantly that something was wrong.
-The bicycle had been pulled down from the car's roof and the locks had been splintered open.
-The bastards had stolen my bike!
+The bicycle had been pulled down from the car's roof and the locks had been splintered wide open.
+Oh no, the bastards had stolen my bike!

 For anyone not into cycling, it's hard to explain what a punch in the gut it is when someone steals your bike.
 For most people, I suppose, a stolen bike might rate as a bad day, but hardly worthy of even a blog post.
 Me, though?
 I liken bike theft to horse-thieving in the Old West -- "hanging's too good for 'em!"
 I'm opposed to capital punishment, in general.
 Push me too hard, though, and I might just make an exception for bike thieves.

 For a guidebook author, I suddenly found myself in the strange situation of not quite knowing what to do.
 I didn't have any friends in town and had no idea where the Płock police department was located.
 In the end, I retraced my steps back to the tourist information office and asked the woman there to call the police.
-The police then instructed me simply to drive over and talk to them in person.
+Once we connected with the police, they then instructed me simply to drive over and talk to them in person.

 Łukasz actually spoke pretty good English and listened patiently as I told my story.
 After hearing me out, however, he expressed only the vaguest interest in taking down an official theft report or returning to the gravel lot (or even riding around town with me to look for the bike on the street).
 I still remember the exasperated look on his face as I berated Płock's finest: "What kind of cops are you guys, anyway?"